DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-from-theory-to-practice-adding-two-factor-to-node-dot-js.markdown

 -----

 Authentication has increasingly become an important part of all web applications and sites.
 Long gone are the days of applications that simply performed an action without getting any details about the identity of the user who performed the actions.
-In this post, we will explore one of the most powerful (and easiest) ways of improving the security of your authentication process: two-factor authentication (2FA).
+In this post, we will explore one of the most powerful (and easiest) ways of improving the security of your authentication process: two-factor authentication (2FA / MFA).

 -----